Suggester/Documentation/staff/attach.md

 To execute this command, the user must have the **Manage Server** permission or a configured [staff](/config/staffroles.md) role

-⚠ **Important Note:** To maintain images even after the original command have been deleted (for example when `cleancommands` is enabled), we rehost attached files in a private channel only a few people have access to, see our [Privacy Policy](../legal.md) for more information.
+!> ⚠ **Important Note:** To maintain images even after the original command has been deleted (for example when `cleancommands` is enabled), we rehost attached files in a private channel only a few people have access to, see our [Privacy Policy](/legal.md) for more information.